hizzgdev/jsmind/README.md

 jsMind is a pure javascript library for mindmap.
 It is easy to use, to understand, and to expand itself.<br />
 jsMind is very powerful.
 It base on javascript and HTML5(Canvas).<br />
 jsMind is under BSD license.
-So you embed it in any project, if only you retain the license.<br />
+You can embed it in any project, if only you observe the license.<br />

-1.usage
+1. Usage
 ------
-### 1.1 required
+### 1.1.
+Required
 2 files (jsmind.css and jsmind.js) are required

     <link type="text/css" rel="stylesheet" href="style/jsmind.css" />